Buildstarted/buildstarted.com/_posts/2010-08-23-fun-with-dynamicobject-dynamic-and-the-settings-table.md

 title: Fun with dynamicobject dynamic and the settings table
 ---

-<h2>What came before</h2>
+##What came before

-<p>In my <a href='http://buildstarted.com/2010/08/13/update-settings-table-with-extension-methods/'>previous post</a> I discussed ways of making the settings table using Generics to have typed access to our properties.
-This required us to still pass in the name of our property as a string to a method.</p>
+In my <a href='http://buildstarted.com/2010/08/13/update-settings-table-with-extension-methods/'>previous post</a> I discussed ways of making the settings table using Generics to have typed access to our properties.
+This required us to still pass in the name of our property as a string to a method.

 <pre><code>User user = db.Users.First();
 if (user.Setting<bool>("IsAdministrator")) {